Early Childhood Education

 - C-ID:C-ID ECE 200

 This course applies critical and reflective thinking to observation and assessment of young children’s development.
-It also prepares teachers of young children to use observation, documentation, and interpretation strategies to improve program quality in early childhood settings.
-Multiple forms of child assessment and early childhood program assessment are explored.
+It also prepares teachers of young children to appropriately use observation, documentation, and interpretation tools and strategies to inform and plan learning environments and experiences.
+Multiple forms of child and early childhood program assessments are explored, along with strategies for collaboration with families and professionals.
+(C-ID ECE 200).

 Student Learning Outcomes